NittoNeko/Rally-the-Brave/readme.md

-# Not finished yet, still in development
+# Still in development.
+# See Technical Hightlights for interesting readings.

 ## Overview